cwiederspan/zero-to-aks/terraform/private-cluster/README.md

-# AKS Cluster with Internal Load Balancer Fronted by App Gateway
+# AKS Cluster with ILB Fronted by App Gateway

 ## Setup